-Our historical net tangible book value (deficit) as of March 31, 2015 was \$(80.7) million, or \$(155.63) per share of our common stock.
+Our historical net tangible book value (deficit) as of March 31, 2015 was \$(80.7) million, or \$(12.12) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and preferred stock, which is not included within our stockholders' (deficit) equity.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 518,245 shares of our common stock outstanding as of March 31, 2015.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 6,659,760 shares of our common stock outstanding as of March 31, 2015.

-Our pro forma net tangible book value as of March 31, 2015 was \$12.0 million, or \$1.26 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 9,029,551 shares of our common stock upon the closing of this offering, and (ii) the conversion of warrants to purchase 315,688 shares of preferred stock into warrants to purchase 24,566 shares of common stock resulting in the reclassification of our warrant liability to stockholders' (deficit) equity.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2015, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 9,029,551 shares of our common stock upon the closing of this offering.
+Our pro forma net tangible book value as of March 31, 2015 was \$12.0 million, or \$0.10 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 116,030,239 shares of our common stock upon the closing of this offering, and (ii) the conversion of warrants to purchase 315,688 shares of preferred stock into warrants to purchase 315,688 shares of common stock resulting in the reclassification of our warrant liability to stockholders' (deficit) equity.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2015, after giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 116,030,239 shares of our common stock upon the closing of this offering.

-After giving effect to our issuance and sale of 5,000,000 shares of our common stock in this offering at the initial public offering price of \$12.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2015 would have been \$65.6 million, or \$4.51 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.25 to existing stockholders and immediate dilution of \$7.49 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2015 would have been \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis: